-For purposes of this Statement, "Supporting State" means a State or a political subdivision of a State that either adopts this Statement or otherwise indicates support for this Statement by legislation. regulation or other administrative action.
+In this Statement, "Supporting State" means a State that adopts or otherwise indicates support for this Statement by legislation. regulation or other administrative action.

-Public Law 86-272, 15 U.S.C. §§381-384 (which is set forth in Appendix I of this Statement), generally prohibits a state from imposing a net income tax on the income of a person derived within the state from interstate commerce if the only business activities within the state by or on behalf of the person consist of the solicitation of orders for sales of tangible personal property, provided that the orders are sent outside the state for acceptance or rejection, and, if accepted, are filled by shipment or delivery from a point outside the state.
+This Statement addresses the application of Public Law 86-272, 15 U.S.C. §§381-384, (hereafter (which is set forth in Appendix I).
+P.L.
+86-272) restricts, which Congress adopted in 1959, prohibits a state from imposing a net income tax on the income of a person derived within its bordersthe state from interstate commerce if the only business activity of the companyactivities within the state consists conducted by or on behalf of the person consist of the solicitation of orders for sales of tangible personal property, which provided that the orders are to be sent outside the state for acceptance or rejection, and, if accepted, are filled by shipment or delivery from a point outside the state.
+The term "net income tax" includes a franchise tax measured by net income.
+If any sales are made into a state which is precluded by P.L.
+86-272 from taxing the income of the seller, such sales remain subject to throwback to the appropriate state which does have jurisdiction to impose its net income tax upon the income derived from those sales.